Eric McNair

-Donald Eric McNair (April 12, 1909 – March 11, 1949) was a Major League Baseball shortstop from 1929 to 1942.
+Donald Eric McNair (April 12, 1909 – March 11, 1949) was an American professional baseball shortstop in Major League Baseball from 1929 to 1942.
 He played for the Philadelphia Athletics, Boston Red Sox, Detroit Tigers, and Chicago White Sox.
 McNair became an everyday player with Philadelphia in 1932, and he led the league in doubles that season.
 After his playing days, McNair had brief tenures as a minor-league manager and as a baseball scout.
-He died of heart problems a month before his 40th birthday.
+He died of heart problems at age 39.

 Early life

 McNair grew up in Meridian, Mississippi, and he grew up playing sandlot baseball on field in the backyard of Johnson Moss, a man who had become well known in Meridian for his success in the cotton business.
 Moss also controlled organized local youth and adult teams in Meridian, and McNair played well enough that Moss got him on a youth team and then onto the local adult team, the Moss Specials.
 McNair then played for the Meridian team in the Cotton States League.